ispeters/async_scope/asyncscope.md

 effect of the _`nest-sender`_'s _`operation-state`_'s destructor.

 Note: the timing of when an _`operation-state`_ decrements the scope's count is chosen to avoid exposing user code to dangling references.
-Decrementing the scope's count may move the scope from the closed/joining state to the joined state, which would allow the waiting _`join-sender`_ to complete, potentially leading to the destruction of a resource protected by the scope.
+Decrementing the scope's count may move the scope to the joined state, which would allow the waiting _`join-sender`_ to complete, potentially leading to the destruction of a resource protected by the scope.
 In general, it's possible that the _`nest-sender`_'s receiver or the child operation's destructor may dereference pointers to the protected resource so their execution must be completed before the scope moves to the joined state.

-Whenever the balancing decrement happens (including if it happens as a side effect of allowing an exception to escape from `nest()`), it's possible that the scope has transitioned to the closed/joining state since the _`nest-sender`_ was constructed, which means that there is a _`join-sender`_ waiting to complete.
-If the decrement brings the count of outstanding senders to zero then the waiting _`join-sender`_ must be notified that the scope is now joined and the sender can complete.
+Whenever the balancing decrement happens, it's possible that the scope has transitioned to the open-and-joining or closed-and-joining state since the _`nest-sender`_ was constructed, which means that there is a _`join-sender`_ waiting to complete.
+If the decrement brings the count of outstanding operations to zero then the waiting _`join-sender`_ must be notified that the scope is now joined and the sender can complete.

 A call to `nest()` does not start the given sender.
 A call to `nest()` is not expected to incur allocations other than whatever might be required to move or copy `s`.